 Another positive thing about using a Waterpik is that it is quick and easy to use.
 For people on a time crunch, mobility issues, and those who won’t floss, the Waterpik should be incorporated into your routine ASAP.

-This studyOpens in a new tab. evaluated the addition of a Waterpik to brushing with a manual toothbrush on gum health.
+This study evaluated the addition of a Waterpik to brushing with a manual toothbrush on gum health.
 It’s a great study that shows the Waterpik improves gum health when compared to using a manual toothbrush alone.

 To recap on the pros of Waterpik;